baderzone/biopartsdb/README.md

 BioPartsDB
 ===============

-BIOPARTSDB is an open-source, modular tool for DNA synthesis workflow and parts registration, ready to be used in most scenarios, such as molecular biology laboratories or iGem teams.
+BioPartsDB is an open-source, modular tool for DNA synthesis workflow and parts registration, ready to be used in most scenarios, such as molecular biology laboratories or iGem teams.

 License